gearglow/ReptiliaWithATwist/The List.md

 "But don't you need Runes and Arithmancy for that?"
 Ginny asked, surprise colouring her tone.

-"He got McGonagall to let him drop Divination and test into them instead."
+"He got Professor McGonagall to let him drop Divination and test into them instead."

 "Wow, wonder what brought *that* on," Ginny mused.